decentraland/standards/standards/react-redux.md

 )
 ```

-## 4. TypeScript
+## 4. Component Types

-Each component must have a `types.ts` with the following structure:
+Each component must have a `{components}.types.ts` with the following structure:

 ```tsx
 // Component